#1 Elderly Fall Reduction Critical Key to Safe Aging

 Dr. Wilma Wooten, Director of Public Health for the county of San Diego, recommends interventions such as a medical evaluation (including a medication review and vision, strength and balance evaluations), a home safety evaluation and physical fitness programs that include strength and balance components.

-San Diego has an elderly fall prevention task force which puts out a pamphlet aimed at fall prevention guidelines.
+San Diego has an elderly fall reduction task force which puts out a pamphlet aimed at fall reduction guidelines.

 Restrooms and kitchens are common areas for falls.
 The dangers include throw rugs that are a trip hazard and water spilled on the floor.
 In the restroom, it’s common for us to see showers that would be much safer if a bench and grab bars were installed.
 Some of our clients use towel racks as grab bars, which give a false sense of security, but they can’t really support a person’s weight in a fall.